sergueyarellano/tddpractice/docs/b.part5.md

 # Making abstractions might not be the best thing

-Compare the two lines below
+Compare the two lines below.

 ```js
 setWith('data.mappedResponse', applyFilters(config.filters))